 Hospital operators should fully understand the value of intangible assets and leverage to produce business results.
-Liu (2005) points out that hospital should take full advantage of their reputation, location, brand name and technology to find out their unique management methods
+Liu [20] points out that hospital should take full advantage of their reputation, location, brand name and technology to find out their unique management methods and monopolize and expand the service selling and market service perimeter, in order to achieve greater social and economic benefits.

-Capacity of Sales Channels
+2.2.5 Capacity of Sales Channels

 The selection of target market is crucial.
 Hospitals should first satisfy the actual or potential needs of the patients, and then develop specific markets.
-Wang (2008) points out that the main marketing strategies of entering the target market include: (1) undifferentiated market strategy - setting the entire market as the target; (2) differentiated market strategy - classifying the markets according to the characteristics of patients with different needs; and (3) concentrated target market strategy - choosing its own target market and centralize and integrate all human, financial and material resources to service the market.
+Wang [38] points out that the main marketing strategies of entering the target market include: (1) undifferentiated market strategy - setting the entire market as the target; (2) differentiated market strategy - classifying the markets according to the characteristics of patients with different needs; and (3) concentrated target market strategy - choosing its own target market and centralize and integrate all human, financial and material resources to service the market.

-Advertising Propaganda Power
+2.2.6 Advertising Propaganda Power

 Hospital advertising and marketing must stand in the shoes of patients.
-Zheng (2009) shows that many hospitals enter the market blindly without considering the principle of market segmentation.
+Zheng [50] shows that many hospitals enter the market blindly without considering the principle of market segmentation.
 And their advertisements are homogenized.
 Thus, hospitals should pay more attention to diversifying the selection of advertising media and promotional means.

-2.3.
-Application of Information Technology
+2.3 Application of Information Technology